raventid/write-you-async-for-a-great-good/README.md

 - Chapter 5: Prior art.
 EventMachine.
 - Chapter 6: EventMachine evolution.
 Fibers.
 - Chapter 7: Alternative approaches.
 Revactor, Celluloid, nio4r and others.
 - Chapter 8: Modern age Async.
-Autofiber.
-Guilds.
+Ractors and the future of Ruby async.
 - Chapter 9: Let's build it 2.
 Using fibers as our core abstraction.
 - Chapter 10: Let's implement asynchronous TCP.
 - Chapter 11: Let's implement asynchronous HTTP 1.1.
 And why HTTP 2 is beyond our reach.